-Figure 2-55: Unusual Attitude Mode
+Figure 2-61: Unusual Attitude Mode

 Unusual attitude mode is enabled when pitch attitude exceeds +30° or -30° or bank angle exceeds 65° and remains engaged until pitch attitude and bank attitude return to within 10° of the horizon.
-Recovery chevrons appear prior to reaching $\pm 20°$ of pitch to aid in situational awareness and are a normal part of the pitch scale and are not necessarily tied to unusual attitude mode.
-The chevrons disappear when within $\pm$ 15° of the horizon.
+The waterline symbol is replaced with a large aircraft reference mark during unusual attitude mode.
+Recovery chevrons appear prior to reaching $\pm 20^{\circ}$ of pitch to aid in unusual attitude recovery and are a normal part of the pitch scale and are not necessarily tied to unusual attitude mode.
+The chevrons disappear when within \pm 15° of the horizon.
 The following are disabled in the unusual attitude mode:

 - 1) Terrain and obstruction rendering

 - 2) CDI

 - 3) VDI

-- 4) FPM
+- 4) Flight path marker

-- 5) Highway in the sky boxes
+- 5) Highway in the Sky boxes

 - 6) Atmospheric perspective

 - 7) Analog and digital AGL indication

 - Active waypoint symbology and active waypoint box

-- 9) Mini Map
+- 9) Mini map

-- 10) Mini Traffic
+- 10) Mini traffic

-- 11) If in basic mode, PFD reverts to SVS mode
+- 11) In basic mode, PFD reverts to normal mode

-- 12) If in zoom mode FOV, PFD reverts to normal FOV
+- 12) In zoom mode FOV, PFD reverts to normal FOV

 - 13) Runways

 - 14) Menus